 The reviews have changed (evolved) over the years and gotten better.
-I try to be unbiased—but remember, I am one person and this blog contains my opinions.
+I try to be unbiased—but I am one person and this blog contains my opinions.
 You may love a workout that I hate.
 And I may hate a trainer you love.
-But I need an accurate account of how I feel about a workout since, believe or not, I reference this blog a lot.
+But I need an accurate account of how I felt about a workout since I reference this blog a lot.
 I don’t just write it, I constantly reference it to create my own workout rotations.
 I decided to make it accessible to anyone interested since I still scour the internet for information about a workout I am interested in purchasing.
 And frequently when I do find reviews, they don’t contain all of the information I am looking for.
 So hopefully this is useful to others trying to make workout purchase decisions.

 A little bit about me.
 Now, I know this blog is done anonymously but the basics about me are: I am a female in her late-40s, married w/ two children, two dogs and a well-equipped home gym.
 I consider myself an advanced home exerciser, but I am no power lifter or cross-fitter.
 Nor am I a fitness trainer.
 I just love to workout.
 I also think I am something of a hoarder.
 I don’t hoard everything but for some reason I do purchase workout DVDs somewhat compulsively.
 I can’t explain it, but there are worse compulsions to have.

 ***I decided to add some additional info about myself because I have been doing this blog for a long time and, well, life happens, which affects the type of reviews I do.
 So first, before I even created this blog, I was hit head on by a drunk driver.
 In the accident both of my heels were crushed.
 So I have 2 plates and 12 screws in each heel.
 Rehabilitating from this accident was a long road but by the time I started this blog in 2012, I was able to run, jump and lift weights again.
 But I do sometimes have some unique, foot related problems that I may comment on in a workout review.
 I mostly do that because a problem I had may not apply to someone else–my problem with the workout could be unique to me because my feet are full of metal.
 The other (current as of adding this update/2018) issue that has recently changed the nature of my posts is that I have breast cancer.
-I had a mastectomy and I will very soon be undergoing chemo, followed by radiation followed by reconstruction.
+I had a mastectomy and am now undergoing chemo, which will be followed by radiation followed by reconstruction.
 So throughout this upcoming year I may not be exercising at the level that readers/followers of this blog are accustomed to.
 I am hoping there will be times during this year when I can workout again at my previous level but I know there will be a large amount of time when I need something easier than what I have done in that past.
 So the reviews over the next year will reflect that–meaning there will probably be a lot of reviews for easier/lower level workouts than what normally appears here.
 But hopefully in 2019 I will be back to my old self (and fitness level).***